Terms of Engagement and Client Information

 |Richard Middleton||(Principal)||$325.00 per hour plus GST|

-- For property transactions your fees and disbursements are payable on settlement date and will be deducted by us from funds received for settlement of your transaction.
+- For property transactions your fees and disbursements are payable on settlement date and will be deducted by us from funds received for settlement of your transaction in accordance with any statement provided.
+We may also deduct from any funds held on your behalf in our trust account any fees, expenses and disbursements which we have provided an invoice.

 - For some longer property jobs and other work we may issue interim invoices.
 These are payable within fourteen days of the date of the invoice.